dart-lang/dartdoc/README.md

       * `%f%`:  Relative path of file to the repository root
       * `%r%`:  Revision
       * `%l%`:  Line number
+  * **nodoc**: Specify files (via globs) which should be treated as though they have the `@nodoc` tag in the documentation comment of every defined element.
+Unlike `exclude` this can specify source files directly, and neither inheritance nor reexports will cause these elements to be documented when included in other libraries.
+For more fine-grained control, use `@nodoc` in element documentation comments directly, or the `exclude` directive.
   * **warnings**:  Specify otherwise ignored or set-to-error warnings to simply warn.
 See the lists of valid warnings in the command line help for `--errors`, `--warnings`, and `--ignore`.